Arbel, P&G Assessment test expert at JobTestPrep.

 P&G PEAK Performance Assessment Tips

-For PEAK performance assessment practice questions and a full guide, visit our PEAK assessment page!
+For P&G practice questions, information about the P&G PEAK Performance Factors and a full guide, visit our PEAK assessment page!

 The P&G Virtual Job Preview includes six sections and takes about 60 minutes to complete, and is used to help Procter and Gamble learn more about your experience and skills in sales.